oilboi/Crafter-Minetest/README.md

 - make sandwich with bread and cooked porkchop
 - fertilizer used on saplings randomly make tree grow (make sapling growth a function)

+### Fishing
+- have a rod that you can cast into water
+- bobber entity which goes under water when fish on line

+## New Items

+> These don't seem to fit into any theme so list them all here

+- sugar and sugar cane (grow near water on sand)
+- rope and tnt arrows
+- vehicles (car, powered minecarts, trains)
+- hitscan flintlocks
+- bows

+## Ideas

+> These ideas are all over the place but are good for future updates

+- upgrade minecart physics even more
 - make torches abm that checks if player in area
 - make furnace abm that checks if player in area

-- fishing
-- bows
-- fix full inventory collection deletion bug
 - 3d character
 - make tnt hurt player
-- rewrite minecart - halfway - make go up and down hills
+- rewrite minecart
-- right click with tool places torch
+- fix tool rightclick torch placement to replace buildable to nodes
 - if placed last node put another stack into hand
 - have falling node hurt player?
 - add a function to set a velocity goal to entities and then implement it with all entities